andrew-k-21-12/dependencies-fetcher/README.md

 ## To be done

-1. Refactor the Android modules (including sources).

-2. Revisit this doc.
+1. Revisit this doc and the sandbox doc.

-3. Clean-up the automation with the corresponding docs.
+2. Clean-up the automation with the corresponding docs.

-4. Perform basic QA.
+3. Perform basic QA.

-5. CICD via GitHub actions, tests (all that is very optional).
+4. CICD via GitHub actions, tests (all that is very optional).